What Is Wanderlust? Let Me Tell You A Story, Then You'll Know!

 But I had to go on my own time, and on my own dime.
 So at that point, I spent all my savings on the course.

-I start feeling the spring coming in, I felt alive again.
+I felt 100 pounds lighter.
+I started feeling the spring coming in, I felt alive again.

 This was just what I needed, I just had to go.